-- English/Language Arts - (3) year-long middle grades or higher courses in English Language Arts (ELA) - Mathematics - o (3) year-long middle grades or higher courses in mathematics. - Each school that includes middle grades must offer at least one high school level mathematics course for which students may earn high school credit. - To count as a middle school math credit, the completion of a high school level Algebra I or Geometry course is not contingent upon the student's performance on the statewide, standardized end-of-course (EOC) assessment; however, to earn high school credit for Algebra I, a middle grades student must take the statewide, standardized Algebra I EOC assessment, and pass the course.
+- English/Language Arts - (3) year-long middle grades or higher courses in English Language Arts (ELA) - Mathematics - (3) year-long middle grades or higher courses in mathematics. - Each school that includes middle grades must offer at least one high school level mathematics course for which students may earn high school credit. - To count as a middle school math credit, the completion of a high school level Algebra I or Geometry course is not contingent upon the student's performance on the statewide, standardized end-of-course (EOC) assessment; however, to earn high school credit for Algebra I, a middle grades student must take the statewide, standardized Algebra I EOC assessment, and pass the course.
 This requirement is in place because a student must pass the statewide, standardized Algebra I EOC assessment, or earn a comparative score, in order to earn a standard high school diploma.
 A student's performance on the Algebra I EOC assessment constitutes 30 percent of the student's final course grade.
-To earn high school credit for a Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30 percent of the student's final course grade, and earn a passing grade in the course. - Social Studies - 3 year-long middle school or higher social studies courses - One of the required social studies courses must be in civics education.
-The course content and assessment requirements are listed below: - the roles and responsibilities of federal, state, and local governments; - the structures and functions of the legislative, executive, and judicial branches of government;
+To earn high school credit for a Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30 percent of the student's final course grade, and earn a passing grade in the course.

+Social Studies

-- the meaning and significance of historic documents, such as the Articles of Confederation, the Declaration of Independence, and the Constitution of the United States. - A student's performance on the statewide, standardized Civics EOC assessment required under § 1008.22, Fla.
-Stat., constitutes 30 percent of the student's final course grade. - A middle grades student who transfers into the state's public school system from out of country, out of state, a private school, or a home education program after the beginning of the second term of grade 8 is not required to meet the civics education requirement for promotion from the middle grades if the student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education. - Science - 3 year-long middle grades or higher courses in science. - To count as a middle school science credit, completion of a high school level Biology I course is not contingent upon the student's performance on the statewide, standardized EOC assessment required under § 1008.22, Fla.
-Stat.; however, to earn high school credit for a Biology I course, a middle school student must take the statewide, standardized Biology I EOC assessment, which constitutes 30 percent of the student's final course grade, and earn a passing grade in the course. - Career and Education Planning - A course that incorporates career education and planning to be completed in 6th, 7th, or 8th grade. - At a minimum, the course must : - Be Internet-based, easy to use, and customizable to each student; - include research-based assessments to assist students in determining educational and career options and goals; - result in a completed personalized academic and career plan for the student; - emphasize the importance of entrepreneurship skills, technology and/or the application of technology in career fields; - include information from the Department of Economic Opportunity's economic security report as described in § 445.07, Fla.
-Stat. - The required personalized academic and career plan must inform students of: - high school graduation requirements, including a detailed explanation of the diploma designation options provided under s.
-1003.4285; - high school assessment and college entrance test requirements; - Florida Bright Futures Scholarship Program requirements; - state university and Florida College System institution admission requirements; - available opportunities to earn college credit in high school, including Advanced Placement courses; - the International Baccalaureate Program; - dual enrollment, including career dual enrollment; - career education courses, including career-themed courses and courses that lead to industry certification pursuant to § 1003.492 or § 1008.44, Fla.
-Stat. - Each school must inform parents about the course curriculum and activities.
-Each student shall complete a personal education plan that must be signed by the student and the student's parent.
-The Department of Education shall develop course frameworks and professional development materials for the career and education planning course.
-The course may be implemented as a stand-alone course or integrated into another course or courses.
+- 3 year-long middle school or higher social studies courses - One of the required social studies courses must be in civics education.
+The course content and assessment requirements are listed below: - the roles and responsibilities of federal, state, and local governments; - the structures and functions of the legislative, executive, and judicial branches of government; - the meaning and significance of historic documents, such as the Articles of Confederation, the Declaration of Independence, and the Constitution of the United States. - A student's performance on the statewide, standardized Civics EOC assessment required under § 1008.22, Fla.
+Stat., constitutes 30 percent of the student's final course grade. - A middle grades student who transfers into the state's public-school system from out of country, out of state, a private school, or a home education program after the beginning of the second term of grade 8 is not required to meet the civics education requirement for promotion from the middle grades if the student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education.

+Science

+- 3 year-long middle grades or higher courses in science. - To count as a middle school science credit, completion of a high school level Biology I course is not contingent upon the student's performance on the statewide, standardized EOC assessment required under § 1008.22, Fla.
+Stat.; however, to earn high school credit for a Biology I course, a middle school student must take the statewide, standardized Biology I EOC assessment, which constitutes 30 percent of the student's final course grade, and earn a passing grade in the course.

-• Health Education
+Health Education

 - Middle school curriculum includes comprehensive health education that addresses concepts of community health; consumer health; environmental health; family life, including an awareness of the benefits of sexual abstinence as the expected standard and the consequences of teenage pregnancy; personal health; prevention and control of disease; and substance use and abuse (§ 1003.42(2)(n), Fla.
-Stat.). - Option to be Exempt - Any student whose parent presents a written request to the principal shall be exempted from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment.
+Stat.). - Option to be Exempt

+Any student whose parent presents a written request to the principal shall be exempted from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment.
 A student so exempted may not be penalized by reason of the exemption (§ 1003.42(3), Fla.
 Stat.).